 - Wind screen, mic clip adapter, desk mount, AC wall plug, earbuds, USB cable, and stereo Y cable included

 Beyond all of the above listed features, there are even more ways to adjust and enhance your recordings through panning, compressors, and limiters.
 You can even use the mic as an audio interface and record directly into your computer for use with your favorite DAW, etc. I was baffled by all the things the H2 was capable of.
-A myriad of editing options were also available such as merging stereo files to mono, and 4 channels to stereo, etc.
+A myriad of editing options were also available such as merging stereo files to mono, and 4 channels to stereo, etc. And speaking of great sounds, why not check out the five cool DJ gadgets inspired by the Electric Daisy Experience movie.

 While all these features may seem daunting to the average consumer, the manual does a great job of dumbing it down and taking you through all the features step-by-step.
 The H2 has a small backlit 128×64 LCD screen that displays the current settings, options, and modes.
 The screen could use to be a tad bigger considering all that it displays and all that you will be doing with it.
+And if you love creating music, take a look at this review of how Humbeatz turns your voice into a musical instrument.

 Navigating the interface could also be a little smoother.
 Not to say that it’s difficult, it can just take some time to get where you want to go.
 It is mildly intuitive, but it might be easier if the menus were partitioned or broken down a little further.
 The transport keys are small but react well to the tips of your fingers and feel nice to the touch.
 Naming files is easier on your computer than the H2, as scrolling through all the letters can be tedious.
 The actual face of the H2 reads small as well, but as you get familiar with the device it becomes second nature.
 As it is, you have to really delve into the small screen and explore all of the options and features as you can easily miss some stuff.